getify/You-Dont-Know-JS/scope-closures/apA.md

 ### Parameter Scope

-Chapter 2's conversation metaphor implies that function parameters are basically the same as locally declared variables in the function scope.
+The conversation metaphor in Chapter 2 implies that function parameters are basically the same as locally declared variables in the function scope.
 But that's not always true.

 Consider: